diBernardoGroup/Network-model-of-the-COVID-19/README.md

 2. The proccedures to reproduce the identification results showed in the paper.

 The repository is organized as follows:
+1. The scipts related to the network model are in located in the folder 'Code';
+2.
+3.

+The folder Code already contains the parameters from the paper to simulate the network model.
+If one wants to re-run the identification with more udated parameters one should first launch the identification procedure.
+In particular...

 # Network-model-of-the-COVID-19
 Network model of the COVID-19 epidemic in Italy to design and investigate regional containment and mitigation strategies